SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 A do-while statement is executed as follows:

-1. The program executes the code inside the braces of the do-while statement, and execution continues to step 2.
+1. The program executes the *statements* inside the braces of the do-while statement, and execution continues to step 2.

 2. The *condition* expression is evaluated.
    If it evaluates to ``true``, execution returns to step 1.
    If it evaluates to ``false``, the program is finished executing the do-while statement.

-Because the value of the *condition* expression is evaluated after the code block is executed, the code block in a do-while statement is executed at least once.
+Because the value of the *condition* expression is evaluated after the *statements* are executed, the *statements* in a do-while statement are executed at least once.

 The value of the *condition* expression must be of type ``Bool``, and therefore must evaluate to either ``true`` or ``false``.